Does BC have Legislation?

 May be found under section 6.2 of the Regulation.

 In summary, most of British Columbia's 29,000+ strata corporations which comprise 5 or more strata lots are required to comply with the legislation to perform a “depreciation report” by December 13, 2013, unless the strata corporation passes a resolution by a ¾ vote to exempt themselves from the regulation.
-If an exemption passes, it will be valid for a period of 18 months, at which time a further vote would be necessary, or the “depreciation report” requirement would again be in effect.
+If an exemption passes, it will be valid for a period of 18 months, however, if the goal is to self-exempt again the following year, a new vote should be held after approximately 12 months at the next AGM/SGM.
+If this subsequent vote fails, there would be approximately 6 months remaining of the 18 month exemption period to have the depreciation report completed, in order to remain compliant with the Act.

 Contact us today to discuss a Depreciation Report for your Strata Corporation.